-The only thing that outnumbered the webs were holes in the walls.
+The only thing that outnumbered the webs were the holes in the walls.
 For, the walls were made from wooden planks haphazardly placed next to each other.
 A job seemed to be done by either the unwilling or the underpaid worker, if not both.
-The webs reminded me of the traps of thoughts intelligently crafted by the mind, and, holes, that of glaring loopholes in human assumptions about the universal existence.
+The webs reminded me of the traps of thoughts intelligently crafted by the mind, and, the holes, that of the glaring loopholes in human assumptions about universal existence.

-Bees, hornets droned in hundreds around that place, predominantly because on the ground had blossomed thousands of mini-flowers of blue, white, and yellow hues.
+Bees and hornets droned in hundreds around that place, predominantly because on the ground had blossomed thousands of mini-flowers of blue, white, and yellow hues.
 The yellow ones were of particular interest to the baboons as if they, the primitive restless apes with no civic sense, had sophisticated taste buds.

 You could see how beggars too can be choosers when presented with the opportunity.
 While believing a certain theory of science, apes would be my ancestral cousins, I still did not feel much respect for them.
 For, they were rowdy like the passionate mind and restless like the indecisive one who fails to stay on anything like the baboons who would keep hopping from one branch to another.
-They were very cute though and occasionally I found myself appreciating the fine down on their bodies that protected them from subzero cold and chill.
+They were very cute though and occasionally I found myself appreciating the fine down on their bodies that protected them from the subzero cold and chill.

 The monkeys still did not win over the monk though.
 Unlike the brown city dwellers, and I am only referring to apes, these ones had silver-gray fur with black faces and limbs dark as coal.